pratik2376/WebDriverIo-Automation-Framework/README.md

 5. Run commands
  allure generate allure-results // this will generate allure-report folder allure open     // will start server and open report

+ ### Note:- To run, generate report and to view report in browser you can use below command:-
+ npm run wdio